 Starting a job search can be daunting, so it pays to begin and continue with the right attitude: be positive!
 Your attitude will soak through everything – your cover letter and resume, your interview, your body language – and prospective employers will pick up on it.

 Maintaining enthusiasm throughout the entire process will be a challenge, so remember that your job search is only one aspect of your life and that you can control it.

 How long has it been since you last started a job search?
 If it’s been a while, you should examine your job searching strategy.
 Are you relying on outdated methods or excluding newer technologies?

-Change can be good and it’s necessary to recognize when you need to implement that change.
-However, fear of failure can be a powerful motivator to avoid doing the things can bring about change.
+Change can be good and it’s necessary to recognize when you need to implement that change and swap out job search bad habits for good habits.
+However, fear of failure can be a powerful motivator to avoid doing the things that can bring about change.
 The only failure is not starting, so let that thought be the starting point of your successful job search.